Automation platform FAQ

 For the most up to date information about pricing, please consult this help center page on pricing.

 These changes to our platform are designed to simplify and streamline development through new capabilities, like reusing custom functions and running your app on our managed infrastructure.
-To reflect that added value, our next-generation platform has a paid component.
+To reflect that added value, the automation platform has a paid component.

 Whether a workflow is standard or premium depends on the type of functions it includes, and usage is determined by how many times a workflow is run.
 Paid Slack plans include standard workflow runs and an allotment of premium workflow runs.